emmeowzing/dynamic-continuation-orb/README.md

             ... list of config file names under .circleci/ with corresponding, top-level directories of the same name.
 ```

 You'll also need to enable setup workflows in your project under Advanced Settings.
+The `orb-publishing` context must have two environment variables set that the orb will reference, including `CIRCLE_ORGANIZATION` (in my case, this is just set to `bjd2385`), and `CIRCLE_TOKEN`, which contains your CircleCI API token.

 Now, move any jobs, workflows, or orbs, to their new configs, again with matching top-level directory names.